sfc-gh-cgoyette/DocAI-IR-Demo/README.md

 The core workflow is as follows:
 1. SQL: Set up required objects & privileges
 2. SQL and/or Python SPROCs: Prepare documents (optional, use-case-specific)
+  a.
+Note: See example snippet below for REST API call to download files in bulk, from stage
 3. [Snowsight: Create new Document AI model Build](https://docs.snowflake.com/en/user-guide/snowflake-cortex/document-ai/prepare-model-build#create-a-document-ai-model-build)
   a.
 Upload prepared documents
   b.
 Snowsight: Annotate documents